 This recipe has limited ingredients which is a great incentive when it comes to preparing your cat’s food.

 Mix all of the ingredients thoroughly.
-Cook in a pre-heated skillet over low heat, constantly stirring until the egg is soft cooked.
-Let it cool down and divide into portions inside air-tight containers.
+Cook in a pre-heated skillet over low heat, constantly stirring until the egg is soft but cooked.
+Let it cool down, and divide it into portions inside air-tight containers.
 Use the refrigerated portions within 36 hours.
 You can also freeze the portions.
 Mix in the fish oil supplement just before serving for added flavor and benefits.

 3. Beef & Salmon Kidney Care Cat Food Recipe

-This recipe includes an array of meats that any feline is sure to enjoy – many of them being organs.
-These are great ingredient options when it comes to replicating what a feline would consume in the wild.
-Should you have a household with more than one pet – this recipe also provides ingredient substitutes for cats without kidney disease.
+This recipe includes an array of meats that any feline will surely enjoy; many are organs.
+These are great ingredient options for replicating what a feline would consume in the wild, and they’re beneficial for cats without kidney disease.

 4. Chicken & Rice Kidney Disease Cat Food

-In addition to a few human grade ingredients, this recipe also calls for a few essential vitamins.
-You might be surprised to learn that cat vitamins and minerals are quite easy to source but should be vet-approved or recommended before they are incorporated into your cat’s diet.
-There is also a second recipe on this blog for cats on a restricted mineral or sodium diet – which would likely go hand in hand (or paw in paw) with a renal diet.
+In addition to a few human-grade ingredients, this recipe also calls for a few essential vitamins.
+You might be surprised to learn that cat vitamins and minerals are easy to source but should be vet-approved or recommended before they are incorporated into your cat’s diet.
+There is also a second recipe on this blog for cats on a restricted mineral or sodium diet, which would likely go hand in hand with a renal diet.

 5. Multivitamins & Chicken Cat Food Recipe

-Preparing your own cat food will be a commitment, but when it comes to your fur-babies health, we know most owners are in it for the long haul!
-We hope that have enjoyed learning how to make cat food for cats with kidney disease and have found a recipe you and your kitty both enjoy – feel free to adjust them as per the recommendation for your veterinarian.
+Preparing your cat food will be a commitment, but when it comes to the health of their pets, most owners are in it for the long haul!
+We hope you enjoyed learning how to make cat food for cats with kidney disease and have found a recipe you and your kitty enjoy; feel free to adjust them according to your veterinarian’s recommendation.

 Looking for more great recipes for your feline?
 Check these out!